Jay-Roundy/ZipFolderPSScriptCreator/README.md

 created.
 The powershell script will check if the file exists and delete it if it does and then zip the folder to its backup location.
 Not the most usefull form but better than manually selecting your backup every few days or week.
 Just run the script and save a few clicks

+Go to \bin\release\zipattempt application to copy to a location and run the windows form